Holditch's theorem

 In plane geometry, Holditch's theorem states that if a chord of fixed length is allowed to rotate inside a convex closed curve, then the locus of a point on the chord a distance p from one end and a distance q from the other is a closed curve whose enclosed area is less than that of the original curve by $\pi pq$.
 The theorem was published in 1858 by Rev. Hamnet Holditch.
 While not mentioned by Holditch, the proof of the theorem requires an assumption that the chord be short enough that the traced locus is a simple closed curve.

 Observations

 The theorem is included as one of Clifford Pickover's 250 milestones in the history of mathematics.
 Some peculiarities of the theorem include that the area formula $\pi pq$ is independent of both the shape and the size of the original curve, and that the area formula is the same as for that of the area of an ellipse with semi-axes p and q.
 The theorem's author was a president of Caius College, Cambridge.

+Proof

+Assume the outer curve is a circle of area 1.
+It is trivial to compute the area of the inner curve (also a circle) is $\pi pq$.
+The general (2-D) case follows.